horcrux2301/Competency-Test/readme.md

 3. 4 public functions `InitSegmentTree`, `PrintSegmentTree`, `PrintComputedValue`, `UpdateSegmentTree`  that are used to communicate with private functions and data members.

 `ComparisonFunction` is used as a lambda on the basis of which merging at the nodes takes place.

+I have included two subdirectories `Range Minimum Query` and 'Range Sum' to check for the accuracy of the code.